Alcmonavis: Description

 The length of the holotype was estimated at 111% of that of the largest known Archaeopteryx specimen, the Solnhofener exemplar.
 The estimated humerus length is about nine centimetres.

 No autapomorphies, unique derived traits, of Alcmonavis could be established.
 However, a unique combination of traits that in themselves are not unique was indicated.
 The humerus has a large deltopectoral crest, the expansion of which exceeds the shaft width.
 The upper side of the humerus makes an angle of 38° with the lower shaft.
 The ulna has a single and clearly distinct oval depression in its upper articulation surface, next to a small laterally projected process.
 The lower end of the ulna is slightly asymmetrically expanded.
 The radius at its top has a large crest-like process for the attachment of the musculus biceps brachii.
 The radius has a groove running along the inner side of its shaft.
 The second metatarsal is considerably more robust than the first or third metatarsal.
 The first phalanx of the first finger shows a longitudinal groove.
 The first phalanx of the second finger is very robust with an oval instead of flattened cross-section.
 The first phalanx of the second finger is warped around its long axis.
 The hand claws possess well-developed bosses for the flexor tendons, which processes are expanded at the palmar side.

 Classification

 Rauhut et al (2019) placed Alcmonavis in a basal position in the Avialae, just above Archaeopteryx in the evolutionary tree.
 The cladogram below displays the results of their phylogenetic analyses.

+In 2026, Jingmai O'Connor and Marugán-Lobón treated Alcmonavis and Ostromia as junior synonyms of Archaeopteryx.
+However a later 2026 revision of Solnhofen avialans performed by Christian Foth and Oliver Rauhut suggest that Alcmonavis is a distinct taxon.